 You can do this!

-Please share your comments, questions, or concerns on the BioLogos Homeschool Forum, where you will find a supportive community of other like-minded parents and educators ready to send an encouraging word your way.
-You can also get in touch with the developers of BioLogos INTEGRATE by writing to email@example.com.
+Please share your comments, questions, or concerns on the BioLogos Education Forum or Facebook Group, where you will find a supportive community of other like-minded parents and educators ready to send an encouraging word your way.
+You can also get in touch with the developers of BioLogos Integrate by writing to firstname.lastname@example.org.